UCL-Biosciences/Auto-Prot/README.md

 #### Run notebook
 Once the environment is active, run `jupyter notebook` and open the main.ipynb (in the main directory of this repo).

 Run all notebook cells to produce output plots and tables that are added to the report below.
+If prompted to choose an environment, choose the one associated with the conda environment created above (by default called auto-proteomics).

 ### 5. Generate the report
 To generate an html report, we need a new conda environment.
 First deactivate the active environment with `conda deactivate`.
 Then make the environment for converting the template to an html report: `conda env create -f configs/auto-prot-env-markdown-YOUR-OS-HERE.yml`.
 Activate it `conda activate markdown`.